Kingston, Ontario: Religion

-55,355 people, or 42.9% of the population, identified as non-religious.
+55,355 people, or 42.9 per cent of the population, identified as non-religious.

 Government

 Municipal

 For its municipal government, the city is divided into 12 wards; each elects one councillor.
 All voters in the city cast ballots for the mayor, currently Bryan Paterson, an economics professor at the Royal Military College of Canada.
-Paterson was re-elected in the 2018 Ontario municipal elections for the 2018–2022 term.
+Paterson was re-elected in the 2022 Ontario municipal elections for the 2022–2026 term.

 The councillors elected for the same term were: